 Therapy doesn’t have to be sterile and clinical.
-It can be fun, it can be delivered in innovative ways, and Hippotherapy is the perfect example of that.
+It can be fun, it can be delivered in innovative ways.
+Hippotherapy, Equine and Nature-based Therapy are perfect examples of that!

 So what is hippotherapy?